aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/generate-chart-by-processing-smart-markers/_index.md

 ## Creation of Chart

 Once the data is in place, all we need to do is to create a chart based on the data source.
-In order to keep the example simple, we will use the [**Chart.setChartDataRange**](https://reference.aspose.com/cells/nodejs-cpp/charts/chart/methods/setchartdatarange) method so that we do not have to configure the chart further.
+In order to keep the example simple, we will use the [**Chart.setChartDataRange(string, boolean)**](https://reference.aspose.com/cells/nodejs-cpp/chart/#setChartDataRange-string-boolean-) method so that we do not have to configure the chart further.

 ```javascript
 const AsposeCells = require("aspose.cells.node");